 Fans of industrial design will adore touches like the powder-coated aluminium surfaces and magnesium bulkhead, the latter being a functional part of the Defender's body structure.
 It's undeniably tough-looking, and its extreme off-road capabilities are reinforced by the quantity and sturdiness of grab handles for passengers to cling onto.
 The flat, horizontal shapes are clearly a nod to its predecessors, as is the jutting centre console with a stubby gearlever and oversized switchgear.
 The V8 model gets paddleshifters behind a suede-trimmed steering wheel, but these aren't deemed suitable for standard versions.

 But it's not completely retro; there's a modern aesthetic not unlike the design of the latest Apple Mac Pro.
 The 10-inch Pivo Pro infotainment system is all new, using dual-eSIM modems that can receive over-the-air software updates and provide media and navigation without interruptions.
 An auxiliary battery also means it can work in the background even when the Defender is parked up, and resume more quickly.
 It also supports a mobile app that can be used to interact with the Defender and set the climate control remotely.

 Land Rover certainly hasn't held back when it comes to offering a wealth of trim levels and customisation options to customers.
 Even the trim levels are somewhat overwhelming, with Defender, S, SE, HSE, all available in standard or X-Dynamic guise.
-There's also an XS Edition and X all offered, along with a myriad of options that even extend to what sort of roof you'd prefer.
+There's also an XS Edition and X versions, along with bespoke trim levels just for the Defender V8.